hongjic/nanotwitter/README.md

 3)improved the UI interface.
 4)implemented some core web APIs, but not finished the front-end development so they are not accessible through nanotwitter now.
 5)Make the home page time line to be data-driven.
 It means whenever a user post a new tweet, the browser will not refresh the whole page to load new home time line.
 Thus, the query to the bottleneck can be reduced by a large amount.

+##nanotwitter 0.4
+udpates:
+1) imporved the UI
+2) test interfaces integrated
+3) users can now search users and tweets, follows and unfollow, and check for followers and following list.
+4) Use codeship to do auto test
+5) Use loader.io to do load test.